 FIGURE 2.
-Trends in modeled survey NPUE by Biological Region, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modeled survey NPUE by Biological Region, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.

-Modelled survey WPUE (including all sizes of Pacific halibut captured by the FISS) decreased 5% from 2018 to 2019, the lowest value in the time series since 1993 (Figure 4).
-Biological Regions 3 and 4B showed the largest individual decreases of 10% and 12%, respectively.
-IPHC Regulatory Area 3A showed the largest decrease, 20% from 2018 to 2019, with IPHC Regulatory Area 3B up 18% (Figure 5).
-Trends in modelled legal-size, above the 32 inch (81.3 cm) minimum size limit (O32) WPUE were very similar to those for the modelled WPUE of all sizes of Pacific halibut captured by the FISS (Figures 6 and 7).
-Time-series tables of modelled survey catch rates are available online.
+Modelled survey WPUE (including all sizes of Pacific halibut captured by the FISS) increased by 2% from 2019 to 2020 (Figure 4).
+This increase, relative to the trend observed for NPUE, indicates that somatic growth was slightly more important to stock productivity in 2020 than the numbers of younger fish entering the age arrange selected by the FISS.
+Biological Region 3 showed the largest individual increase of 7% and IPHC Regulatory Area 3B showed the largest decrease, 16% from 2019 to 2020 (Figure 5).
+Trends in modelled legal-size (above the 32 inch (81.3 cm) minimum size limit; O32) WPUE were similar to those for the modelled WPUE of all sizes of Pacific halibut captured by the FISS, although in general the trends were slightly more pronounced, both up and down (Figures 6 and 7).
+Time series tables of modelled survey catch rates are available online.

 FIGURE 3.
-Trends in modelled survey NPUE by IPHC Regulatory Area, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modelled survey NPUE by IPHC Regulatory Area, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.

 FIGURE 4.
-Trends in modelled survey WPUE by Biological Region, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modelled survey WPUE by Biological Region, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.

 FIGURE 5.
-Trends in modelled survey WPUE by IPHC Regulatory Area, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modelled survey WPUE by IPHC Regulatory Area, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.

 FIGURE 6.
-Trends in modelled survey legal (O32) WPUE by Biological Region, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modelled survey legal (O32) WPUE by Biological Region, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.

 FIGURE 7.
-Trends in modelled survey legal (O32) WPUE by IPHC Regulatory Area, 1993-2019.
-Percentages indicate the change from 2018 to 2019.
+Trends in modelled survey legal (O32) WPUE by IPHC Regulatory Area, 1993-2020.
+Percentages indicate the change from 2019 to 2020.
 Shaded zones indicate 95% credible intervals.